Scaling DEI training through a eductech product

 Leading with Design

-Leading with Design Methodology
+Leading with design methodology

 One of the unique skills I bought to the leadership role as a designer was how I handled team disagreements on what should be done.